 Templates

-If you run the same export every month, save the configuration once and reuse it.
+If you run the same export every month, save the configuration once in the web app and reuse it.

 Saving